Electric Charge Units

 The electric charge units in the charge converter are abcoulomb, ampere hour, ampere minute, ampere second, coulomb, coulomb [international], elementary charge [e], electromagnetic unit of charge, electron charge, electrostatic unit of charge, farad volt, faraday [carbon 12], faraday [chemistry], faraday [physics], franklin, gaussian electric charge, gigacoulomb, kilocoulomb, megacoulomb, microcoulomb, millicoulomb, nanocoulomb, picocoulomb, statcoulomb.

-SI unit of electrical charge is coulomb (C) which equals to 6.25 x 10 18e.
+The metric system unit of electric charge is coulomb (C) which equals to 6.25 x 10 18e.
 The coulomb is the quantity of charge that passes through an electrical conductor with 1 ampere per second.

-Other common units are millicoulomb, kilocoulomb, faraday, franklin, ampere per second.
+The other common electric charge units are millicoulomb, kilocoulomb, faraday, franklin and ampere per second.